dehesselle/virtctl/README.md

 systemctl set-default hypervisor
 ```

 ## Famous last words

-_"It should work!"_ - I'm using this myself on a daily basis on multiple Arch Linux boxes.
+_"It should work!"_ - and I'm hoping it does for you as well.
+Of course I cannot guarantee for anything, but I'm using this myself on a daily basis on multiple Arch Linux boxes.

 ### Contributions